Donguri Ghibli Store Japan 1

 As much as we are huge fans of Ghibli, we know that getting hold of official merchandise can be difficult.
 That’s why trips to Japan are the perfect opportunity to stock up on all the brand's goodies.

-Donguri shops are certainly a must-visit for all fans, and the Ghibli shopping session can easily be scheduled in most of travels in Japan, thanks to numerous stores conveniently scattered throughout the country (see the list below).
+Donguri shops are certainly a must-visit for all fans, and a Ghibli shopping session can easily be fit in, to tempt travelers visiting the archipelago thanks to numerous shops conveniently scattered throughout the country (see the list below).
 The first thing you usually see when entering the shop is a giant Totoro.
-All these shops mostly sell the same products, but some items are only available in selected stores.
+All shops by default sell the same merchandise, but some items are only available in select stores.

-The shops are a paradise for young and old: mainly soft toys and figurines of all sizes, but there is also a plethora of bags, key rings, tableware, linen, accessories and utensils of all kinds, and many other items with designs from Miyazaki and Takahata’s films in particular.
-There is also a relatively wide baby range and, of course, you can also buy all the films on DVD and Blu-Ray.
+The shops are a paradise for young and old: mainly soft toys and figurines of all sizes, but there is also a plethora of bags, key rings, tableware, linen, accessories, and utensils of all kinds, and many other products with designs from Miyazaki and Takahata’s films in particular.
+There is also a relatively wide selection of baby goods.
+Naturally, you can also buy all the films on DVD and Blu-Ray.
+(Check country code)

-The most popular characters are undoubtedly Totoro, Mei, Jiji (Kiki’s cat 🐈), Ponyo, the robot from Laputa or Spirited Away’s No-Face (Kaonashi).
+Among the most popular characters are undoubtedly Totoro, Mei, Jiji (Kiki’s cat 🐈), Ponyo, the robot from Laputa and Spirited Away’s No-Face (Kaonashi).
 Despite being Studio Ghibli’s kawaii ambassadors, they do not overshadow dozens of other effigies of characters from the other popular feature films.
-To entice more purchases, the stores play soundtracks from the Ghibli movies on a loop.
+To entice more purchases, the stores play nostalgic soundtracks from the Ghibli movies on a loop.

-Anyway, travelers who want to avoid going back home with cheap presents or souvenirs from the ¥100 shops will appreciate Donguri shops for the range of original, official and reasonably priced items they have.
+Anyway, travelers who want to avoid going back home with cheap presents or souvenirs from the ¥100 shops will appreciate Donguri shops for the range of original, official, and reasonably priced items for the quality that they have.

 Some stores also have a Donguri Bank (どんぐり銀行 Donguri ginkô) or Acorn Bank.
 The idea stemmed from a reforestation project on Shikoku Island, dear to Hayao Miyazaki’s heart.
-People collect acorns and bring them to the Donguri Bank, which send them to Okawa, supposedly the smallest village in Shikoku, where they are grown.
+People bring their acorns and deposit them to the Donguri Bank, which send them to Okawa, supposedly the smallest village in Shikoku, where they are grown.
 For every hundred acorns, the customer is eligible to receive an oak sapling in return once a year, in spring 🌸.

 At the time of writing, there were 40 Donguri stores in Japan: